csutter/devcontainer-templates/README.md

 * The images add a level of abstraction and dependencies that makes them harder to reason about than a manually maintained `Dockerfile`
 * The images are overoptimised for integration with Microsoft tooling
-* The generated configuration contains lots of scaffolding that is often left in by developers but gets outdated as the spec evolves
+* The generated configuration contains lots of superfluous scaffolding that is often left in by developers or left commented but gets outdated as the spec evolves

-Some of these issues can be worked around by overriding the default configuration, but still add cruft.
-I was looking for a more "bring your own batteries" approach.

-That said, I'm sure the default templates and images are a great help to less experienced developers who just want to get started quickly, and those who aren't as familiar with the Docker ecosystem, so they do have their place.
+* The generated configuration for some stacks/ecosystems could be more useful in terms of including best practices to take full advantage of devcontainers

+I was looking for a more barebones, explicit, and customisable approach on the one hand, and some more specific and opinionated templates on the other.
+A set of templates that I could use to set up a new project in minimal time, without having to refer back to previous projects for inspiration, and that I could evolve as time goes on.

+Consider these templates to complement the default "official" ones - especially for inexperienced developers and those who don't want to have to customise their environment, the official templates are probably a better choice.

 ## Goals

-Ultimately, the primary goal of these templates is to meet my need of simple templates to use when I start a new project - both production-grade projects and throwaway experiments - and avoid the need to have to copy and adapt configuration from a previous project.
+Ultimately, the primary goal of these templates is to meet my need for professional-grade templates to use when I set up a new project, without having to refer back to previous projects for inspiration, and that I could evolve as time goes on and the spec and my needs change.

-The templates should have:
+The templates should:
+- set a "gold standard" for how I would set up a new (or existing) project for a given stack to use devcontainers
-* Trivial configuration that is easy to understand, extend, customise, and maintain
+- have simple configuration that is easy to understand, extend, customise, and maintain
-* Default upstream Docker images for the target language/ecosystem
+- use default upstream Docker images for the target language/ecosystem
-* No tooling and customisation by default, beyond scaffolding required to:
-  * run a basic application in the target language/ecosystem, and
+- keep the footprint of tooling and customisation small (or to the bare minimum in case of "barebones" templates)
-  * be able to install additional development tools on a non-root user level (as the upstream images are geared towards production deployments)
+- use a non-root user, but allow for `sudo` (many upstream images are geared towards production deployments and run as `root`)

 ## Suggested usage
 Use the templates to generate a basic devcontainer setup, then customise as follows:

 * Add OS-level setup and system-level dependencies (e.g. OS package manager packages) to the `Dockerfile`
 * Run add project-specific setup and development ecosystem dependency installation using a `postCreateCommand` in `devcontainer.json`.
-If it consists of more than one or two commands, consider adding a shell script in the `.devcontainer` folder and running that
+If it consists of more than one or two commands, consider adding a shell script in the `.devcontainer` folder and running that (the opinionated templates may already have one)
 * Add the minimum necessary set of VS Code extensions and configuration to `devcontainer.json` (leaving space for other contributors/team members to not be overloaded with default setup)
 * Any personal preferences of individual developers (e.g. environment customisation or tool